vladimirs-git/fortigate-api/docs/fortigateapi/cmdb/firewall/address.rst

     """api/v2/cmdb/firewall/address

-    - Create address in the Fortigate
+    - Create address in the Fortigate, in the default vdom root
     - Get all addresses from the Fortigate vdom root
     - Format output data to return only required key values
     - Get address by name (unique identifier)